 Control Your Debt

 One of the most important things you can do when buying a second home is to make sure your debt is controlled.
 Your lender should have a detailed report of all loans, mortgages and monthly bills that take away from your monthly income.
 Seeing an outlined copy of your expenditures will help the lender feel less at risk.
 Also, it's recommended that at least 60% of your monthly earnings are available for this second home.
+(Click here to see Northern Michigan's finest collection of vacation rentals)

 Save, Save, Save